 Disadvantages to buying tools at Wal-Mart

-Also, there’s no such thing as a quick Wal-Mart run.
+My main reason for not buying tools at Wal-Mart is there’s no such thing as a quick Wal-Mart run.
 If I know what I need and go at the right time, I can get in and out of Home Depot in five minutes.
 You’ll spend at least five minutes just standing in line to check out at Wal-Mart.
+Of course, if I’m already there anyway, it’s kind of moot.